bstarynk/melt-monitor-2015/README.md

 ### External dependencies

-The following software components are needed.
+The following software components are needed (or are very likely to be needed later, I am listing -for reference- also some packages that are very likely to be useful in the future and that I have looked into).
 When packaged in Debian(/Sid), I just name the Debian package.
 See the `Makefile`

 + a recent *GCC* compiler (so `gcc-5` Debian package), in particular because even when running both *MELT plugin* and *MELT monitor* are